EstebanForge/UnrePress/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-But please, follow the PHP-CS-Fixer rules.
+Please: follow the PHP-CS-Fixer rules.
+Easier to read pull requests, and peace and some order in this chaotic drama.

-Consider opening a discussion if you want to help out in any planned feature.
+Jump in into [an existing discussion](https://github.com/TCattd/UnrePress/discussions) if you want to help on any of the planned features.

+Some of them will get priority over others.
+For example, having a functional website is really the last thing we should care about for now.

 ## License